Advice for students applying to graduate programs

 Q3.
 How should I prepare for a PhD program?

 Don't let this scare you.
 We have good students here and the rest of the world understands that.
-We've sent students to good PhD programs in the recent past, and expect to send more in the coming years.
-The key is to understand early in your undergraduate career what it will take.
+We've sent students to good PhD programs in the recent past, and expect to send more in the future.
+The key is to understand early in your undergraduate career what it will take -- namely, math courses.
 If you're a senior now and think it's too late, you might consider a masters program.
 One of the best is the LSE's MSc program, which has a strong international reputation.
 If you have another program in mind, let us know and we'll see what we can find out about it.

 None of this is a secret, but you might want to check other sources.
 Speak to your professors, ask friends with similar interests, and so on.
 See also: